Mandelbrot set image very small Mohammed.Amin.com

 3. Special arrangements for Jerusalem given the importance of its holy places.

-Where you draw the boundary line and the precise nature of the special arrangements for Jerusalem and the refugees are matter that needs to be negotiated by the parties.
+Where you draw the boundary line and the precise nature of the arrangements for Jerusalem and the refugees are matter that needs to be negotiated by the parties.
 However the essence of negotiation is that the deal must be acceptable to both parties; otherwise there will be no agreement.

 Does Israel need a peace agreement?